3vangelos/3vangelos.github.com/_posts/2016-01-07-environments_in_xcode.markdown

 ![image](/assets/schemes.png)

 and make sure your schemes are pointing to the right configuration.
-You can configure the settings of a scheme, by selecting a scheme in the "Manage Schemes..." window (see above) and clicking "Edit...":
+You can configure the settings of a scheme, by selecting a scheme in the "Manage Schemes..." window (see above) and clicking the "Edit..." button:

 ![image](/assets/scheme.png)